10.5 Current Issues: The Revolving Door

 Reentry and the Revolving Door

-Parole, as discussed in passed chapters, has had mixed success.
+Parole, as discussed in previous chapters, has had mixed success.
 Overall, the effectiveness of parole hovers around 50% nationwide – meaning that roughly 50% of parolees are sent back to prison to complete their sentences.
 It is estimated that somewhere between 600,000 and 800,000 individuals are on parole in any given year, with several hundred thousand exiting each year.
 This brings up questions about what happens to these individuals – do they remain in the community after completing their sentence…or do they return to prison like their less successful parole counterparts?

 The reality is that many of them will be rearrested.
 In one of the most comprehensive studies on reentry outcomes, Alper, Durose, and Markman (2018) tracked the recidivism rate of individuals over a 9-year follow-up period.
-What they found was that rearrest occurred for about 70% in the first three years, and by year 9, 83% of the individuals released has been rearrested.
+What they found was that rearrest occurred for about 70% in the first three years, and by year 9, 83% of the individuals released had been rearrested.
 Many of these individuals return to prison, giving rise to the concept of the “revolving door” of justice.
-These statistics reflect poorly on the long-term effects of incarceration, as well as the reentry programs available to support individuals leaving prison.
+These statistics reflect poorly on the long-term effects of incarceration as well as the reentry programs available to support individuals leaving prison.
 In order to be more successful, individuals returning to society need assistance to get back on their feet – and stay on their feet.
 Such assistance includes education and vocational training, employment assistance to get a job, legal services, information on public benefits, and housing connections.
 Interestingly, it appears as though many of these “reentry needs” here are the same as the “criminogenic needs” that landed individuals in the justice system initially (Alper, Durose, and Markman, 2018).
-Unfortunately, it appears as though such needs are not being addressed while individuals are incarcerated, creating a cycle of “release and catch.”
+Unfortunately, it appears as though such needs are not being addressed while individuals are incarcerated, creating a cycle of “catch and release.”

 Many social circumstances and policies compound the challenges offenders face upon release.
 Over the last 40 years, there has been an overwhelming push to include items on employment applications that ask about prior criminal history.
-If an individual responds truthfully, their applications may be overlooked or discarded (an act of illegal discrimination, in fact.)
-Moreover, gaps in ex-offenders career history and education may undermine their attempts at gainful employment after incarceration, a reality has become even starker in the U.S. “knowledge economy.”
+If an individual responds truthfully, their applications may be overlooked or discarded (an act of illegal discrimination, in fact).
+Moreover, gaps in ex-offenders’ career history and education may undermine their attempts at gainful employment after incarceration, a reality that has become even starker in the U.S. “knowledge economy.”
 Discrimination against ex-offenders is also rampant in housing applications, which similarly inquire about criminal history.
-If an individual’s reports prior arrests, their applications may be placed at the bottom of the pile.
+If an individual reports prior arrests, their applications may be placed at the bottom of the pile.
 We might further note the ways in which barriers to housing and employment for ex-offenders are mutually reinforcing; it is hard for an individual without stable housing to hold down a job, while someone without a regular income may struggle to pay for housing.
-Combined, these barriers to reentry call into question when an ex-offenders sentence has been “served,” if consequences continue well beyond the period of formal correctional control.
-The informal discrimination faced by offenders after release is sometimes labelled as the “collateral consequences” of punishment.
+Combined, these barriers to reentry call into question when an ex-offenders sentence has been “served” if consequences continue well beyond the period of formal correctional control.
+The informal discrimination faced by offenders after release is sometimes labeled as the “collateral consequences” of punishment.

 Future Outlook of Corrections